RoyJia/jcode/music/ES.md

 > Brother Louie - Modern Talking - Ready for Romance - 1986 - https://youtu.be/Lp2qcCrdBLA

 > Fall Out Boy
 - My Songs Know What You Did In The Dark - Save Rock and Roll - 2013 - https://youtu.be/LkIWmsP3c_s
 - Centuries - American Beauty/American Psycho - 2015 - https://youtu.be/LBr7kECsjcQ
 - The Phoenix - Save Rock and Roll - 2013 - https://youtu.be/5hDZbroaQDc

+> Joss Stone
+- Molly Town - Water for Your Soul - 2015 - https://youtu.be/LYRtS0LDmiw
+- Harry's Symphony - Water for Your Soul - 2015 - https://youtu.be/24UA1ESzHqM

+> Need You Now - Lady Antebellum - Need You Now - 2010 - https://youtu.be/eM213aMKTHg

+> David Bowie
+- Space Oddity - David Bowie - 1969 - https://youtu.be/iYYRH4apXDo
+- Starman - The Rise and Fall of Ziggy Stardust and the Spiders from Mars - 1972 - https://youtu.be/tRcPA7Fzebw